 But as you can imagine, these animals would not have become so common in aquaria or labs if they were truly dangerous.
 In fact, I could only find two reports of these jellies causing major health issues.
 One is a case report in 1988 by Burnett et al of a 30-year old marine biologist experiencing local skin irrational and pain for over a week after being stung by “an unusually large” A. aurita.
 The second case is also a sting by a “quite large” A. aurita on a 25 year old man diving in Florida, which cleared up 8 days after treatment with medication (Simmons et al 2014).
 While generally considered harmless, there have been incidences of massive jellyfish blooms around the globe that have caused health problems simply out of shear numbers, including reports from stings in the Caribbean, Spain and Israel (Mariottini and Pane 2010).
 Just this year over 2,000 people were reportedly stung by Moon jellies in Florida, though there were no major injuries.
-Even though a single sting from one individual is relatively benign, in a large number of jellies (called a bloom or a smack), these animals can pack a more powerful punch.
-Most of the time these animals only cause some itchiness, but moon jellyfish stings appear to be highly variable, and we have no idea why that variability occurs.
+Even though a single sting from one individual is relatively weak, a larger group of jellies (called a bloom or a smack), could pack a more powerful toxin punch.
+Most of the time these animals only cause mild itchiness, but moon jellyfish stings appear to be highly variable, and we have no idea why that variability occurs.